Overview of Compose

-The Share this Post feature will allow you to send links to your new posts to your Twitter and/or FriendFeed accounts by simply selecting the option from the Compose page.
+The Share this Post feature will allow you to send links to your new posts to your Twitter, Facebook, and/or Facebook Page by simply selecting the option from the Compose page.
 For more detailed information about this feature, please see the Share this Post article.

 Feature This Post